Capitalised Earnings Method Calculation

 Source: own representation.

 It may be criticised that the figures in the example are arbitrarily chosen, but it nevertheless shows the following very well.
-The business value, which was calculated using the objectified capitalised earnings method according to IDW S1 and not the original capitalised earnings method or the subjective capitalised earnings method according to IDW S1, coincides at best with the decision value by chance.
+The business value, which was calculated using the objectified capitalised earnings method according to IDW S 1 and not the subjective capitalised earnings method (according to IDW S 1), coincides at best with the decision value by chance.
 Wrong decisions happen frequently.
 Discrepancies are possible both upwards and downwards.

 Theory and Derivation from the Total Model